Reasons to get cargo shipping insurance

 Huge freight carriers using storage container pods may occasionally lose your cargo due to rising waves.
 The number has been growing throughout the years, with 733 container pods lost to the sea during the 2011-2013 time period.
 Considering that the number doubled compared to the previous time period of 2008-2011.
 This is also excluding natural disasters.
 A big reason to get cargo shipping insurance, indeed.

 This is just something that nobody can predict and control.
 They can happen and the entire cargo of a ship can disappear.
 The average annual loss of containers due to catastrophic accidents is 2643, and that number is likely to go up due to the increasing climate change.
 Nobody knows when a hurricane could show up or a pirate attack could happen.
 Pirate attacks also belong to this category.
 However, when it comes to pirate attacks, the cargo does not disappear into the sea, but the pirates steal it.
-Furthermore, getting marine insurance for this is worthwhile, as you will get compensation for the lost goods.
+Furthermore, getting marine insurance with emergency home solutions inc. for this is worthwhile, as you will get compensation for the lost goods.

 This is an even more common occurrence than all of the above.
 Whether it is because of improper packing or inexperienced loading and unloading of the container pod, it can happen and it is a good reason to get cargo insurance.
 There are many types of damage that can occur during shipping.
 There is physical damage, temperature damage, contamination, or infestation.
 If the shipping company is not that good they will most likely not be able to keep your shipment in pristine condition.
 Therefore, getting cargo shipping insurance is a good idea.